 It is also famous as a temple associated with the legend of the return of Emon Saburo, who is said to be the originator of the pilgrimage.
 The temple was founded in 728 by Ochi Tamasumi, the governor of Iyo Province.

-In the inner temple the Niomon Gate, a national treasure, as well as the main hall, three-storey pagoda, and other important cultural assets are highlights of the temple.
+In the inner temple the Niomon Gate, a national treasure, as well as the main hall, three-story pagoda, and other important cultural assets are highlights of the temple.

 This ancient shrine boasts a history of more than 1,000 years since its foundation and is located halfway up Mount Dogo.